NebraLtd/Helium-Guides/docs/outdoor-hotspot/lte-config.md

 In order to manually add your APN connection details you will need to plug your Nebra Outdoor Hotspot into another computer with a text editor.
 Any Windows, macOS or Linux machine with USB connectivity should be fine.

+Please note, if your PC doesn't properlly recognize the device, you will need to install the drivers contained in the program here: https://www.raspberrypi.org/documentation/hardware/computemodule/cm-emmc-flashing.md

 First, you will need to adjust some pin jumpers on the "daughterboard".
 The daughterboard is the highest of the blue circuit boards in the case, and has the green Raspberry Pi compute module attached to it.
 As you can see circled in the image below, there are two jumpers labeled JP3 and JP4:

 ![Daughterboard Pin Jumpers](../media/photos/lte/jumperoriginal.JPG)